Tashina Lee Emery

 My clouded world of abuse and heartache was carried from my mother’s shoulders to mine.
 I am not exempt, neither are my nieces.
 The village my mother raised, is now the community I strive to clear of clouds.
 I never recognized the true strength of the woman so close to me, until I was older.
 The woman, who now is my best friend in the entire old, gave me not only the compassion but forgiveness and resilience to fight battles to come.
 An optimistic nature that no clouds could destroy.
 She taught me my clouds are

 purposely placed in my life, that the creator has given me the darkest of skies and the loudest of thunders because I am strong enough to handle them.
 I require greater and want to bring a much-needed energy, vision, and innovation to the art world while teaching that adversity doesn’t define you.
 I am Miss Keweenaw Bay Native American Princess of 2008, Professor Emery, Tribal Health Clinic Grant Coordinator, a small town Upper Peninsula Yooper - who graduated from the University of Michigan.
+I returned to the rez after studying at the University of Michigan’s Penny Stamps School of Art and Design, where I started my own platform in healing then entered Tribal Public Health.
+I am current Master student studying Art Politics at the Tisch School of Art & Design at New York University.
 I want to focus on the unique individual I am and let culture, identity, race, privilege represent an influence, be a source of empowerment, not a definition.
 I will keep on clearing clouds in the sky.